xanderhieken/xanderhieken.github.io/_posts/2019-11-03-SparkAggregations.md

       url: "https://github.com/xanderhieken/SparkAggregations"
 ---

-# Joining Datasets and Performing Aggregations with Spark SQL
+# Joining Datasets and Performing Aggregations with Spark

 **This notebook shows how to join datasets in Spark and perform a variety of aggregations using Spark SQL by completing a series of common tasks.**